ScottLogic/Technology-Carbon-Standard/pages/projects/gwf/2-insights.md

 This raises an important question.
 What can we really do to minimize the impact of our employee devices beyond buying differently and using them mindfully?
 We accept that we do need a certain level of equipment to ensure our team are safe and productive.
 Once you've taken the obvious actions what's left?
 This takes us into the realm of systemic change, and the promise of the [EU's new eco-design legislation](https://commission.europa.eu/energy-climate-change-environment/standards-tools-and-labels/products-labelling-rules-and-requirements/sustainable-products/ecodesign-sustainable-products-regulation_en) that came into force in July 2024.

-**Actionable opportunities**

-Organisations can make a considerable impact on their digital estate emission estimates by choosing to minimise unnecessary hardware and use what they do need efficiently.
-Procurement departments can prioritise refurbed, remanufactured or reused employee hardware and shortly, consider the ecodesign ratings on specific product groups.
-As an added bonus, organisations can also choose to support non-profit campaign groups like [repair.eu](https://repair.eu/).

 [To the top](#top)